 Specialist Experience and Skills

-I am a Qualified Teacher in Learning and Skills, with 25 years' experience in breaking learning down for students as well as developing individual skills, study skills, personalising strategies and preparing for exams, for all students needing intervention or with varied SEN (Special Educational Needs) teaching needs, covering English, Maths, Science and ICT.
+I am a Qualified Teacher in Learning and Skills, with 25 years' experience in breaking learning down for students as well as developing individual skills, study skills, personalising strategies and preparing for exams, for all students needing intervention or with varied SEN (Special Educational Needs) teaching needs, covering English Language, Literacy, Communication, Maths, Science and ICT.
 Preparation for exams including 11 +, termly assessments, end of year exams as well as GCSEs (across subjects).
-Help focuses on the individual skills your child needs to develop, development, revision techniques, school subject catch-ups o...
+Help focuses on the individual skills your child needs to develop, and can cover personal dev...
 Read More

-I have extensive experience supporting students with additional learning needs: ADHD, EAL/ ESL, language delay, challenging behaviour, speech and communication difficulties, autism (including high functioning), visual or hearing impairments, dyslexia, dyspraxia, dyscalculia, numerous other SEN/ SEND, SEMH, SEBD, PDA; devising and advising schools and professionals of individual learning needs, strategies, equipment and exam access; working in close liaison with school teachers, SENCo, heads of department, school head, specialist professionals and parents.
+I have extensive experience supporting students with additional learning needs: autism, ADHD, dyslexia, EAL/ ESL, language delay, challenging behaviour, speech and communication difficulties, autism (including high functioning), visual or hearing impairments, dyslexia, dyspraxia, dyscalculia, numerous other SEN/ SEND, SEMH, SEBD, PDA; devising and advising schools and professionals of individual learning needs, strategies, equipment and exam access; working in close liaison with school teachers, SENCo, heads of department, school head, specialist professionals and parents.

-How I work: I break sessions into sections and vary the tasks to address the different skills needing development.
+How my sessions work: I break sessions into sections and vary the tasks to address the different skills needing development.
 This ensures a productive session each time and helps maintain focus and attention.
 Sessions may cover quite a lot, depending on the needs and ability of the student, and if several subjects are covered.
 Small homework tasks are given for practice if requested, and parents advised, as well as any new observations and strategies taught.
 I can also liaise with schools or produce a list of ways teachers can implement strategies or support within day-to-day teaching and school life.
 I am very experienced in planning programmes of learning based on the needs of the young person, adapting and modifying as required.
 This can be for one or more subjects (English, Maths and/or Science for example) and subjects can be integrated, especially in developing language or literacy skills across most subjects KS2, 3 and 4.
 Sessions usually cover identifying new and better ways of working, developing the young person’s skills and personalising strategies to empower the young person to work confidently and independently.
 English and Maths are the most common priorities, generally, or working on particular sub-skills such as understanding the task, locating information, making links with what the child already knows or has covered, looking at how to complete tasks and form or write answers, organising ideas, writing things down, improving presentation, expression or communication skills and teaching ways to be able to work better and more easily.
 As a Language teacher and trained in Dyslexia, I can develop your child's Communication skills, Speech and Pronunciation, use Phonics to aid reading and writing, as well as develop wider Literacy skills, needed not just in English, but Maths and all subjects.
 I can also liaise with schools and produce a list of personalised strategies to help teachers and the school work more successfully with your child, with the aim that your child and their needs are better understood and feel supported.

 My skills and experience developing students’ independence: all my work is about developing a student's independent learning and coping skills - be it developing personalised strategies for school, the classroom, making progress, doing better work, socially - at school, at break and lunchtimes, or for life in general, according to the individual's needs and parents' wishes.